Will Derby get its own lagoon?

 According to the city manager, new senior apartments will be included in this plan, which will meet a need in the community.

 “Our apartments here in Derby are pretty full a lot of the time, so more apartments are wanted and needed, and senior housing,” said Kiel Mangus, Derby City Manager.
-“Something that we’ve seen a lot of [is] patio homes, zero lot kind of housing come in, and there’s more needed,” said Kiel Mangus, Derby City Manager.
+“Something that we’ve seen a lot of [is] patio homes, zero lot kind of housing come in, and there’s more needed.”

 “The intent is to draw within a certain radius to help bring dollars.
 Obviously, Derby, we benefit from that through property taxes and other amenity things that come in from things that are built in the district,” said Mangus.